 Photo Tex is an innovative peel & stick, multi-patented, adhesive material made of 100% polyester fabric.
 This is the backdrop (no pun intended) of how Photo Tex conceived from a vision to a reality and became the leading removable self-adhesive sign and wallpaper fabric in the world.

 The journey began.
-Walter Gierlach Jr. graduated from Robert Morris University in Pittsburgh, Pennsylvania with a Bachelor of Science in Business Administration.
-He left his job working for a package delivery and supply chain management company to join his father-in-law who owned Swaneck Graphic Equipment Inc. in Youngstown, Ohio.
+Walter Gierlach Jr. graduated from Robert Morris University in Pittsburgh, Pennsylvania with a Bachelor of Science in Business Administration (Deans List).
+He left his job working in management for (UPS) a package delivery and supply chain company to join his father-in-law who owned Swaneck Graphic Equipment Inc. in Youngstown, Ohio.

 Walter took over the business after his father-in-law retired.
 The demand for lithographic and bindery machines diminished as computers and digital copiers became key fixtures in the marketplace.
 During this time, Walter began searching for new products in the graphic arts industry to bring to the United States.
 Through an import and export website, he connected with an individual in South Korea who invented this now famous peel & stick polyester fabric material.

 Walter introduced and demonstrated Photo Tex peel & stick at a printing equipment trade show in Toronto, Ontario.
 He received interest from several groups, including one in particular with a unique idea to use the material as a temporary install.
 It would be to promote the 2004 Olympics apparel in all the Roots department stores across Canada.
 They found Photo Tex peel & stick versatile, as the material doesn’t rip, wrinkle or stretch.
 Plus, it was easy to install and remove without damaging the wall.